VIEW ALUMNI BY DECADE:

 Meghan Nelson, ’09, is an independent jewelry designer.
 Her jewelry line, Dottir, can be found at https://www.dottirshop.com/.
 She was a Family Programs Intern at the Walker Art Center in Minneapolis and worked for Wet Paint art supply store in St. Paul.
 She was also Family Programs Intern at ArtiCulture in Minneapolis a nonprofit whose mission is to educate, enrich, and nurture through the visual arts.

-Camille Schefter, ’09, received an MFA in Painting from Tyler University in 2013, and was in a group exhibit of mixed media and music celebrating the new Union Arts space in Washington, DC.
+Camille Schefter, ’09, had a solo show, pine box derby, at NowSpace in Los Angeles, CA in 2017.
+She received an MFA in Painting from Tyler University in 2013, and was in a group exhibit of mixed media and music celebrating the new Union Arts space in Washington, DC.
 Rubens Ghenov discussed her work from “In Front of Strangers, I Sing: 72nd Annual Juried Exhibition” at Woodmere Art Museum in 2013.
 Schefter worked at the Phillips Collection art museum in Washington, DC.
-In the Summer of 2011, she had a solo exhibit of paintings titled “Insoluble” at Studio H in Washington, DC Read her 2010 interview with Wade Carey for the East City Art Blog .
+In 2011 she had a solo exhibit of paintings titled “Insoluble” at Studio H in Washington, DC Read her 2010 interview with Wade Carey for the East City Art Blog .
 She was in a group show, DECON/RECON, in June 2013 at Union Arts & Manufacturing in Washington DC.

-Nicole Simpkins, ’09, is teaching drawing and design at the Minneapolis College of Art & Design.
+Nicole Simpkins, ’09, is a Visiting Assistant Professor in the Macalester College Art Department 2018-’19.
+Her installation, the ground/thinks with us, was the final display at Pirsig Projects and the Biennale Beinally in Mpls., ended by the historic Roberts Shoes Building fire in May 2018.
+She has been teaching drawing and design at the Minneapolis College of Art & Design.
 She has taught at the University of Wisconsin-Stout in Menomonie.
 She received an MFA in Printmaking from Indiana University, Bloomington in 2013.
 She held a performance and installation at “A Conspiracy of Strange Girls” show, Nov.
 2016 at COexhibitions, Minneapolis , MN.
 Her two-person exhibit, “Undone,” at Larson Art Gallery at the University of Minnesota in 2016 was reviewed in the Minnesota Daily.
 In 2015 she started an Indiegogo campaign to start Scylla and Circe Press, and had a solo exhibition, “Invite Your Wartime Storm,” at Modern Times in Minneapolis.
 In 2013, Simpkins was in a group exhibition of artists’ books at Galleria la Roggia, Associazione Culturale, Pordenone, Italy.
 She was included in the exhibition for the Mid-American Print Council Conference at the University of Minnesota in 2010.
 She had a solo exhibit of a printed, painted and cut collage installation titled It Never Ends, at The White Page gallery in Minneapolis and another at the University Center Art Gallery in Rochester, MN in 2016.
 To see more of Nicole Simpkins’ work, visit nicolesarasimpkins.com/ .

 Allison Wegren, ’09, received an MFA in textiles at the University of Kansas, Lawrence in 2013. and is the instructor for their introductory fibers course.
 In Summer 2015, she had a two week artist residency at Lester Raymer’s Red Barn Studio in Lindsborg, KS.
 She exhibited in “The Art of The Craft,” at the New Century Credit Union Building in Topeka, KS in 2012.
 Read about her work and studio at the Larryville Artists blog.